EricBanker12/fix-ghost/README.md

+## This module is no longer maintained.
+I am no longer working on this module.
+Skill-Prediction has improved such that this module is obsolete, and the remaining issues from this module could only be fixed by editting skill-prediction directly.
 ## Fix Ghost ![Fix Ghost](https://cdn.discordapp.com/emojis/316459407129051138.png "Fix Ghost")
 Addon for Skill-Prediction.
 Tera-Proxy module for Tera Online.
 Blocks fake skills during crowd control.
 ### Warning